permguard/permguard/examples/release-pipeline/README.md

 # The release pipeline lab

-Authorization for a software delivery platform: **who may cut a release, who may approve it, and what may deploy it.** One ledger, two languages, eleven requests.
+Authorization for a software delivery platform: **who may cut a release, who may approve it, and what may deploy it.** One ledger, two languages, twenty-three requests.

 Why these controls, in plain terms:
 **[docs/use-cases/release-pipeline.md](../../docs/use-cases/release-pipeline.md)**.